FernandoBasso/ReadTheDocs-Dev-How-To/docs/javascript/performance.md

 In many places, copying data, returning copy of data in functions, or passing copy of data to functions will not be a noticeable problem for very small pieces of data, but it can quickly become a performance problem for larger pieces of data or if used everywhere without some consideration.

+### Conclusion

-Some languages have more performant immutable data structures, but in ECMAScript, that is not the case.
+Some languages have performant immutable data structures implementation, but that is not the case in ECMAScript.
 ECMAScript does not have immutable data structures.
 We sometimes make them immutable by applying some coding standards and principles (which are useful, sure), but that does not come cost-free.